rodentrabies/ed25519-xeno/README.md

 the name is inspired partly by C++ [ed25519-donna][cpp] and Rust [ed25519-dalek][rust] libraries and partly by the the xenomorphic look of those `(() ((())) () (())`:)

+### Disclaimer

+**This is untested/unreviewed implementation that absolutely should not be used for anything at all unless it's your new cryptocurrency because it's fun to watch those fail and it's twice as fun to watch those fail in Common Lisp.**

 ### TODO